kjfanj/keyword-reddit/readme.md

 ![result](/images/result.png)

-The default is making a call every 5 seconds, but you can try to tweak it in scheduler.py based on schedule library.
+The default is to make a call every 5 seconds, but you can try to tweak it in scheduler.py based on schedule library.